Olive Garden Logo

 Olive Garden Logo History

-After several years of decline that came at the beginning of the millennium (the 2000s), the Olive Garden has risen again and recovered.
+After several years of decline at the beginning of the millennium (the 2000s), the Olive Garden has risen and recovered.
 She opened new locations, teamed up with another division, arranged promotions with great deals, actively advertised herself, and, as a result, regained her former popularity.
-They began to visit her more often, get to know more, and even mentioned them in the music track (performer Taylor Swift).
+They began to visit her more often, get to know her better, and even mention them on the music track (performer Taylor Swift).

 What is Olive Garden?